...

 Ammā Ba’d:

-As today is April fools we share this benefit.
+As today is April the 1st, the so-called Aprils fools day, we share this benefit.

 The origins of April Fools day